-(a) the official retraction or abandonment of all state and local permits which originally approved the subdivision; and
+(a) the official retraction or abandonment of all state and local permits which originally approved the subdivision; and created by a person.

 (b) the filing of a revised plot plan in town land records depicting the final retraction or revision of a subdivision below jurisdictional levels.